devbookhq/fireshaker/README.md

 Navigate to the root of your project (where is your `firebase.json` file) and deploy your functions the same way as you would with the Firebase CLI.
 Fireshaker respects your Firebase configuration.

-Your Firebase functions need to be statically exported from your root `index.ts` file.
+Your Firebase functions need to be statically exported from your root `index.ts` file.Otestovane

 ### Deploy only specific functions